sarahwie/sarahwie.github.io/about.md

 permalink: /about/
 ---

 Welcome to my personal site!
-I am a first-year PhD student in the School of Interactive Computing at Georgia Tech, studying computer science.
-My research interest is natural language processing, and more broadly machine learning with applications in healthcare and social computing.
-I am advised by Drs.
-[Jacob Eisenstein](https://www.cc.gatech.edu/~jeisenst/) and [Jimeng Sun](http://www.sunlab.org/) and working primarily on language modeling for the capturing of long-range dependencies in text, as well as information extraction/text representations for clinical notes using deep learning.
+I am a second-year PhD student in the School of Interactive Computing at Georgia Tech, studying computer science.
+My research interest is in natural language processing and machine learning, with a focus on healthcare applications.
+I am advised by Professors [Jacob Eisenstein](https://www.cc.gatech.edu/~jeisenst/) and [Jimeng Sun](http://www.sunlab.org/) and working currently on representation learning for text, more specifically incorporating medical ontological/structural information into clinical note representations using deep learning, as well as unsupervised learning methods for generating embeddings constrained by hierarchical lexical semantic properties.

- My interests in natural language processing are broad, but include machine reading, hierarchical representations for information extraction, and text generation/summarization.
+My interests within NLP are broad, but include machine reading, hierarchical representations of text, temporal modeling, and text generation/summarization.

 ### Contact me